Our First Freedom: What You Need To Know About Religious Liberty

 by Guest Author on August 24, 2016 in clc

 Texas is in the midst of a crisis that, if not addressed with the highest urgency, will create lasting damage for generations to come.
 Children removed from their homes are placed in a structurally unsound system that is meant to protect them, but in reality often subjects them to further trauma, abuse, and neglect.

 News articles continue to expose the failings of our state’s child protection system — and the system shows little indication of improvement.
-From excessive caseworker turnover and management flaws, to/p>/p>... [continue]
+From excessive caseworker turnover and management flaws, to a shortage of placements due to increased removals, the system has reached a breaking point that is... [continue]

 Five Ways to Bless Your Child’s Teacher